captKark/LearnIt/src/README.md

 ## 🚀 Features

-- **Real Backend**: Fully integrated with Supabase for database and authentication.
-- **Course Marketplace**: Browse and discover courses with advanced filtering.
+- **Personalized Dashboard**: A unique homepage experience for logged-in users.
+- **Full-Text Search**: Upgraded with Supabase's full-text search for fast, relevant results.
+- **Course Previews**: Video previews on course detail pages.
+- **Reviews & Ratings**: Users can view and add reviews for courses.
+- **Wishlist Functionality**: Users can save courses to a personal wishlist.
+- **Admin Dashboard**: Full CRUD functionality for admins to manage courses.
-- **Secure User Authentication**: Register, login, and logout functionality powered by Supabase Auth.
+- **Secure User Authentication**: Powered by Supabase Auth.
-- **Shopping Cart**: Add/remove courses with persistent cart state in local storage.
 - **Real Orders**: Checkout flow creates real orders in the Supabase database.
-- **User Dashboard**: View your order history fetched from the database.
-- **Admin Role**: Support for an admin role to manage content (UI for admin dashboard is a next step).
-- **Responsive Design**: Fully responsive across mobile, tablet, and desktop.

 ## 🛠 Tech Stack